habtop3/source-code/readme.md

 ## Attention weight
-We provide all the attention weights learned by our proposed model AMPLE for the test samples.
+We provide all the attention weights learned by our proposed model MVGE-Net for the test sMVGE-Nets.
 Each dataset corresponds to a json file under ```attention weight\``` folder.